ibm-cloud-architecture/vaccine-order-mgr/README.md

 ## OpenShift deployment

-To deploy on OpenShift cluster see instruction in [main documentation](https://ibm-cloud-architecture.github.io/vaccine-solution-main/solution/orderms/).
+To deploy on OpenShift cluster see instructions in the [main documentation](https://ibm-cloud-architecture.github.io/vaccine-solution-main/solution/orderms/).

 ## Troubleshooting